 “Under the Father’s great eternal plan, it is the Savior who suffered.
 It is the Savior who broke the bands of death.
 It is the Savior who paid the price for our sins and transgressions and blots them out on condition of our repentance.
 It is the Savior who delivers us from physical and spiritual death.”

-(Drawing the Power of Jesus Christ into Our Lives, April 2017 General Conf)
+(Drawing the Power of Jesus Christ into Our Lives, April 2017 General Conference)

 Click HERE to return to my Index of Blogs page.